tmkhmbt/foraging_turtle_analysis_with_SNPs/Population structure.md

-# Natal population examined by origin known 48 samples
+# Analysis of the natal population structure by origin known 48 samples

 In this section the [populations module](https://catchenlab.life.illinois.edu/stacks/comp/populations.php) in Stacks was run.